GoogleCloudPlatform/podcast/site/content/post/episode-151-java-and-jib-with-patrick-flynn-and-mike-eltsufin/index.md

 And in the past few years, they also brought Spring Boot, which made it even easier to build enterprise applications by taking advantage of this principle of conventional configuration.
 So that's Spring and Spring Boot.
 They're fairly popular today among Java developers, especially doing enterprise applications.
 And that's part of the reason why we are focusing on that framework.

 MARK: What's our integration there?
-What are we actually doing to make Spring and Spring Boot easier for Google Cloud Platform?
+What are we actually doing to make Spring and Spring Boot easier for Google Cloud?
 Because Spring's a version of control framework.
 And Spring Boot's a NBC type frameworks.
 So what's the deal there?

 MIKE: So there's a lot of things in Spring framework, Spring Boot.
 A lot of those things are integrations with existing tools that are useful for enterprise application development, like messaging systems, different databases.
 They really try to make it very easy to use those.
 However, they are no out of the box integrations, at least in the past, that would work with Google Cloud.